tauri-apps/tauri.studio/docs-generator/src/markdown/api.md

  * @module tauri
  * @description This API interface makes powerful interactions available
  * to be run on client side applications.
 They are opt-in features, and
- * must be enabled in tauri.conf.js
+ * must be enabled in src-tauri/tauri.conf.json > tauri > whitelist
  */

 /**